 The Consortium made significant contributions during the program year to provide safe, decent, and affordable housing to region.
-Approximately 16 single family residences have been rehabilitated or are currently undergoing rehabilitation through Horry County's CDBG owner occupied housing rehabilitation program.
-In 2020-2021, USDA grant funds were coupled with CDBG funds to assist low-income homeowners in rural areas of Horry County.
+Approximately 14 single family residences have been rehabilitated or are currently undergoing rehabilitation through Horry County's CDBG owner occupied housing rehabilitation program.
+In 2021-2022, USDA grant funds were coupled with CDBG funds to assist 10 low-income homeowners in rural areas of Horry County.
 The County recognizes the importance and effectiveness of leveraging supplementary funds and will continue to apply for USDA funding when possible.
 Additionally, the County continues to refer applicants for owner-occupied housing rehabilitation who have experienced disaster-related storm damage to the South Carolina Disaster Recovery Office in order to expedite assistance to applicants and to maximize the use of CDBG funding for households that were not impacted by storm-related damage.

-In 2020-2021, Horry County began its second year of operations as Participating Jurisdiction for the Horry County HOME Consortium.
-The Consortium has completed one unit so far this year, with seven additional units currently under construction.
-Of note, Habitat for Humanity of Georgetown County has two homeownership units under construction, one of which will complete construction before the end of the program year.
-Grand Strand Housing recently began construction of three rental new construction units in Conway.
-Finally, Habitat for Humanity of Horry County has completed construction of one homeowner unit, with two additional units in progress.
-Habitat for Humanity of Horry County will soon be executing a second agreement to construct an additional five units.
+In 2021-2022, Horry County began its fourth year of operations as Participating Jurisdiction for the Horry County HOME Consortium.
+The Consortium has completed thirteen units so far this year, with three additional units currently under construction.
+Of note, Habitat for Humanity of Georgetown County has one homeownership unit under construction.
+Grand Strand Housing completed construction of three rental new construction units in Conway.
+His Hands of Horry County completed two (2) owner-occupied rehabilitation units.
+Finally, Habitat for Humanity of Horry County has completed construction of eight (8) homeowner units, with three (3) additional units in progress.

-Considerable progress was made during the program year to address homelessness and at-risk populations.
-To date, 77 homeless persons were moved into permanent housing solutions and 34 persons received homelessness prevention services through the use of ESG funds.
+Progress was made during the program year to address homelessness and at-risk populations.
+To date, 4 homeless persons were moved into permanent housing solutions and 6 persons received homelessness prevention services through the use of ESG funds.
+Additionally, U.S. Treasury Emergency Rental Assistance Program (ERAP) funds were utilized to provide 1,692 households at risk of homelessness with rental and utility assistance.

 Several infrastructure and public facility projects were completed or are currently underway.
-Horry County is in the process of acquiring easements for the second phase of the Racepath infrastructure improvements project.
+Horry County is in the process of conducting procurement of a contractor for the second phase of the Racepath infrastructure improvements project.
 Phase II will provide additional street improvements, including access to water and sewer along Racepath Street in the southern portion of the community.
 Horry County is also in the design stage of the third phase of infrastructure improvements in the Racepath Community as well.
-Phase III will provide additional street improvements along the northernmost section of Racepath Street, completing the road.
-The City of Myrtle Beach completed Phase II of its public facility project, Charlie's Place.
-Phase II of the Charlie's Place project included conversion of former motel units into business incubator spaces to serve the adjoining low income community, as well as decade-oriented museum spaces honoring the history of this important cultural landmark.
-The phase also included installation of a paver driveway and other site improvements at the facility, which were recently completed.
+Phase III will provide additional street improvements along the northernmost section of Racepath Street, completing scheduled improvements to the road.